masilver99/AgQueue/README.md

 ![.NET Core](https://github.com/masilver99/NWorkQueue/workflows/.NET%20Core/badge.svg?branch=master)

+NWorkQueue is a server process that can use almost any database as it's back end.
+It essentially turns any supported database into a full fledged work queue.

 ## Purpose

 To reliably deliver messages to a requestor/subscriber.
 Successful messages are only delivered to one REQ/SUB.
 In case of failure, the message will be redelivered, after a delay, unless the retry count is exceeded.